abdulazezms/SpringBoot-JWT-and-Email-Verification-Token/README.md

 #  Example

-Open your favirote HTTP client and follow the steps:
+Open your favorite HTTP client and follow the steps:

 #### Registration step